MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/cost-price-resolution.md

 ---
-title: Resolving cost prices for estimates and actuals
+title: Determine cost rates for project estimates and actuals
-description: This article provides information about how cost prices for estimates and actuals are resolved.
+description: This article provides information about how cost rates for project estimates and actuals are determined.
 author: rumant
 ms.date: 04/09/2021
 ms.topic: article